rstriekwold/trainingmaterial26sept/13__exercise-syntax-controls-conditions-loops-and-more/README.md

-# Exercise 12 - Create Customer Keywords
+# Exercise 13 - Syntax Controls Conditions Loops and More

-Welcome to **Exercise 12**.
-Everything you need to know about creating Custom Keywords.
+Welcome to **Exercise 13**.
+Helping reference material with syntax.

 # Purpose

-The purpose of this exercise is to learn how Custom Keywords are created and used.
+The purpose of this exercise is to see different controls, conditions and loops in action.
+Using different data types such as scalar variables, lists and dictionaries.

 # Prerequisite(s)